Flooring

 Do You Need Underlayment For Peel & Stick LVT Flooring?

-Luxury vinyl tile floors have underlayment on the planks’ bottom; it is unnecessary.
-Nevertheless, you can still use underlay for peel and stick vinyl flooring.
-As long as the pad is smooth and clean with no dust or dampness on the floors, you can assure that the LVT floors will go on the padding without a problem.
-However, if there was any grain on the floors, a peel and stick tile will get loose over time and come off.
-If you wish to not deal with this issue, your best route will be to use plywood for a subfloor.
+As long as the pad is smooth and clean with no dust or dampness on the floors, you can be assured that the LVT floors will go on the padding without a problem.
+However, if there were grain on the floors, a peel-and-stick tile would get loose over time and come off.
+If you wish not to deal with this issue, your best route will be to use plywood for a subfloor.
 Just make sure that with any subfloor, it is even all around.

 Other Reasons To Consider Underlayment For LVT Flooring